 No. Goodwill® Industries of Southern Arizona holds 501c(3) status and is a non-profit organization.
-When you shop at Goodwill® of Southern Arizona retail stores and boutiques, you don’t pay taxes!
+When you shop at Goodwill® of Southern Arizona thrift stores and Boutique, you don’t pay taxes!

 Anyone who wants to save money and help fund our services may shop at a Goodwill® store.
 People of all incomes and all walks of life shop our stores frequently.

-Please note: Gift cards purchased at Goodwill® of Southern Arizona stores are only valid at retail stores and boutiques in Southern Arizona.
+Please note: Gift cards purchased at Goodwill® of Southern Arizona stores are only valid at stores in Southern Arizona.
 There IS NOT a universal Goodwill® gift card available.

 Customers are not able to purchase gift cards online at this time.
 Please find your nearest Goodwill® store here!

 There are many treasures you can find on shopgoodwill.com.
 This can range from jewelry, artwork, musical instruments, etc. Shopgoodwill.com lists items from Goodwills® across the country!